Deep Dive on AWS RDS

 - Two types: Automatic Backups and Manual Snapshots

-- Transaction logs are stored every 5 minutes in Amazon S3 to support point-in-time recovery PITR.
+- Transaction logs are stored every 5 minutes in Amazon S3 to support point-in-time recovery (PITR).
 Then ship those logs to S3.
 Back to the point where you want to!
+This is as part of automatic backup window.

 - Amazon RDS backups leverage Amazon EBS Snapshots stored in S3 managed by RDS